 Labor market prospects are better for skill-based immigrants than for other immigrants.
-However, skill-based admission will not solve all the economic outcome problems of immigration, including weak economic integration.
+However, skill-based admission is not a remedy for all the economic outcome problems of immigration, including weak economic integration.
 Designing skill-based selection policies is complicated; policies need to reflect labor market characteristics and the applicant pool.
-To maximize benefits, immigrant selection policies should be complemented by economic integration policies to ease the transfer of foreign human capital.
+To maximize benefits, governments should complement immigrant selection policies with economic integration policies to ease the transfer of foreign human capital.

-Improving the economic impact of immigrants is an important policy issue in several developed countries.
-Immigrants are expected to contribute to economic growth by supplying needed skills and enhancing the labor force.
+Improving the economic impact of immigrants has been an important policy issue in developed countries.
+Immigrants are expected to contribute to economic growth by supplying needed skills and enhancing the labor force in their host countries.
 Policy discussions center on identifying which type of immigrant flow will maximize these expected economic benefits.

-Many immigrants arrive in the destination country because of kinship ties with earlier immigrants in that country (so-called “chain-migration”).
+Many immigrants arrive in their destination country because of kinship ties with earlier immigrants in that country (so-called “chain-migration”).
 These immigrants base their immigration decisions on information received from family members in the destination country.
-This reduces faulty decisions based on unrealistic or unreliable information about labor market prospects in the destination country.
+This reduces the possibility of making bad decisions based on unrealistic or unreliable information about labor market prospects in the destination country.
 Kinship-based immigrants also have access to the networks of their family members, which facilitates their integration into the new country.
 However, working-age kinship-based immigrants tend to be less skilled than working-age native workers, which poses challenges for their economic integration.

-While immigration of low-skilled workers reduces the wages of low-skilled native workers at least in the short run, the reverse is true for high-skilled immigrants, who have better employment prospects and integrate better into the economy .
-Skilled immigrants increase the receiving country’s human capital stock, boost returns on physical capital, and may spur research and innovation that increase the country’s long-term economic growth prospects.
-Claims are also made that admitting high-skilled immigrants to fill short-term skill shortages in the economy can improve industrial competitiveness and keep jobs in the country.
-Highly paid skill-based immigrants may widen the tax base and help offset growing fiscal challenges, especially those associated with aging populations.
-Better overall labor market prospects are important for maintaining public support for immigration, as opposition to immigration rises with perceptions of heavy welfare reliance.
+Another group of immigrants are admitted to host countries for their skills.
+While immigration of low-skilled workers reduces the employment prospects and wages of low-skilled native workers, at least in the short term, the reverse is true for high-skilled immigrants, who have better employment prospects and integrate better into the economy .
+Skilled immigrants increase the receiving country's human capital stock, boost returns on physical capital, and may spur research and innovation that increase the country's long-term economic growth prospects.
+Admitting high-skilled immigrants to fill short-term skill shortages in rapidly expanding skill-intensive sectors can improve industrial competitiveness and keep jobs in the country.
+Highly paid skill-based immigrants widen the tax base and help offset growing fiscal challenges, especially those associated with aging populations.
+These positive prospects help maintain public support for immigration, as opposition to immigration rises with perceptions of poor labor market performance and heavy welfare reliance.

 Discussion of pros and cons